Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Introduction

 \section{Introduction}

-Today's quantum computers operate in the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{preskill_quantum_2018}.
+Today's quantum computers operate in the Noisy Intermediate Scale Quantum (NISQ) era~\cite{preskill_quantum_2018}.
 As a result, intensive efforts are underway, both in hardware and at the algorithmic level, to develop methods that allow quantum error correction (QEC) algorithms to function below their error threshold~\cite{shor_scheme_1995, knill_theory_1997, fowler_surface_2012, barends_superconducting_2014, ryan-anderson_realization_2021, acharya_quantum_2025}.
-Quantum supremacy, which would enable the effective execution of algorithms like Shor's~\cite{shor_algorithms_1994} and HHL~\cite{harrow_quantum_2009}, is anticipated to emerge with large-scale, fault-tolerant qubit systems—in other words, through the efficient implementation of error correction techniques.
-Because these algorithms encode critical information in relative phases, and because phase-flip errors are dominant in some noisy quantum hardware, this information becomes more fragile~\cite{zurek_decoherence_2003,mckay_three-qubit_2019}.
+Many quantum algorithms of practical importance, including Shor's factoring protocol~\cite{shor_algorithms_1994}, quantum phase estimation, and the Harrow–Hassidim–Lloyd solver~\cite{harrow_quantum_2009} encode their computational result in the relative phase $\phi$ between qubit states, typically in the form $\ket{\psi} \propto \ket{0} + e^{i\phi}\ket{1}$.
+Because this phase can only be read out through quantum interference, the encoded result is inherently vulnerable to dephasing processes.
+In current superconducting qubit architectures, dephasing often constitutes the dominant source of error, making the algorithmically relevant phase highly susceptible to noise during execution~\cite{zurek_decoherence_2003,mckay_three-qubit_2019}.
 This reality makes new approaches to quantifying the fragility of phase information under noisy hardware conditions highly relevant~\cite{len_quantum_2022, zhou_optimal_2023}.

 Quantum Fisher Information is a crucial mathematical tool in quantum metrology for estimating the precision of a quantum state's parameters~\cite{safranek_simple_2018, liu_quantum_2019}.
-However, calculating QFI requires knowledge of the state's density matrix ($\rho$), which in turn necessitates complex measurements like quantum state tomography (QST) across different basis.
+However, calculating QFI requires knowledge of the state's density matrix ($\rho$), which in turn necessitates complex measurements like quantum state tomography (QST) across different bases.
 Even for a single basis measurement, a high number of experimental repetitions are needed to statistically average the outcomes.
 This process is complex, involving statistical effects such as shot noise inherent to measurement.
 These challenges motivate the development of approaches that assess phase-sensitive properties of quantum states directly from their noisy pre-measurement description.